 Despite this, keeping a watchful eye on your policies and practices may require external help, not just limited to HR.
 Employee surveys inviting feedback or a DEI audit by a third party could be more effective at revealing harmful policies or procedures that require change.

 Alternatively, leveraging pre-made templates or AI can help you quickly produce equitable and inclusive policies.
-For example, generative AI platforms like ChatGPT can review your policies, identify potentially harmful language, and offer suggestions for improvement.
+For example, you can use generative AI platforms like ChatGPT as a support tool to review your policies, identify potentially harmful language, and offer suggestions for improvement.

 Compensation and benefits